IBM/dnn-object-detection/README.md

 ```

 ## Deploy backend server locally
-> NOTE: These steps are only needed when running locally instead of using the ``Deploy to IBM Cloud`` button.

 <!-- there are MANY updates necessary here, just screenshots where appropriate -->

 If Docker is installed on your system, simply running the following command will start the backend service